ngetachew/ngetachew.github.io/fakenews.md

 ### Extracting Relevant Text

 After parsing the HTML of the articles, the supporting or opposing text might only constitute a sentence or two.
-To avoid exceeding the maximum token limits of LLMs and to improve efficiency, a 4 span of text with the closest cosine similarity to the claim is extracted.
+To avoid exceeding the maximum token limits of LLMs and to improve efficiency, a 40 word span of text with the closest cosine similarity to the claim is extracted.
 This extracted text is then fed into a smaller language model for classification.

 ### Prediction